ChrisBrooksbank/DigiStandards/CSharp.md

 * Ensure there are no Resharper hints to look at
 * No magic strings, e.g. always use a DateTime extension method to format a date
 * No spaces immeditely before or after brackets
+* Minimise nesting e.g. of if statements, consider inverting if's
+* Method implementations should be short and easy to understand, if not consider extracting methods.
 * Inject services into Controller constructors
 * All methods should be easy to understand by other coders
 	* Can improve readability by extracting code, e.g. switch statements, into private methods